WiIIiamTang/block-munchers/README.md

 - Settings: Change framerate and other settings.

 # Multiplayer support
+*Multiplayer is still being worked on and is buggy.
+May or may not work properly.*

+In mulitplayer, you can host or connect to a room from the game itself.
 The server will be hosted at the address specified, `{ip}:{port}` when you enter it in game.

 ### LAN
-Over a local network (**LAN**), **no configuration is necessary**; just enter your name and a port number (like 5555).
+Over a local network (**LAN**), **no configuration is necessary**; just enter your name and a port number (like :5555).
 Then press host, and connect to your own game.
 Tell your partner to connect to your local ip address, and the same port as well.
 However, if you're hosting from in-game, just something like ``:5555`` will work.
 Example:

 ![https://i.imgur.com/BXrb0SS.gif](https://i.imgur.com/BXrb0SS.gif)

-After which, your partner will need to connect with your local ip address and port.
+After which, your partner will just need to connect with your local ip address and port.

 ### Online